Gas and electricity meters track how much energy you use. Here’s how to read your meter and keep on top of your energy bills.

 Find your most recent bill and compare your new readings against your last estimated readings.
 If they are very different, you have been paying too much or too little.

-Your reading is lower than the estimate and you may be overpaying:
+If your reading is lower than the bill estimate and you may be overpaying:

-Your reading is higher than the estimate and you may be underpaying:
+Your reading is higher than the bill estimate and you may be underpaying:

 Once you’ve taken your reading, you usually have a choice of how to submit it to your supplier, for example by text, website or mobile app.

-To submit a gas meter reading by phone, call Gas Networks Ireland on 1850 427 732 anytime, or use their online meter reading service.
-You will need to provide your:
+• Gas meter reading: call Gas Networks Ireland on 1850 427 732 anytime, or use their online meter reading service.
+You will need to provide your Gas Point Reference Number (GPRN) and a current meter reading.

-To submit an electricity meter reading, visit the ESB Networks website.
-You will need to provide your:
+• Electricity meter reading: visit the ESB Networks website.
+You will need to provide your Meter Point Reference Number (MPRN) and current meter reading

 If your gas or electricity meter reading looks damaged, contact your supplier as soon as possible to let them know there could be something wrong with your meter.